Reasons Why You Should Reconsider a Big Wedding (Besides COVID)

-The pandemic has caused many couples to downsize their big day and have a smaller wedding.
-But COVID isn’t the only reason you should reconsider a big, traditional celebration.
+Many couples are choosing to downsize their big day and have a smaller wedding.
+Learn some compelling reasons to reconsider a big, traditional celebration.

 A lot of people dream about having a huge fairytale wedding with all the bells and whistles.
 They imagine a magical day spent with hundreds of their family and friends in a breathtaking venue.
 You may picture yourself wearing a designer wedding dress or an epic, towering wedding cake.
-But despite the fun of a large celebration, maybe you should reconsider having a big wedding โ and not just because of COVID-19.
+But despite the fun of a large celebration, maybe you should reconsider having a big wedding.

 Smaller Wedding = Longer, Happier Marriage?